srobotta/moodle-tiny_cloze/README.md

 ## History

 ### v1.0
-- First release
+- First official release.
+- Software maturity is set to RC.

 ### v0.1.0
-- Start working on the project.
+- Start working on the project at Moodle Moot DACH 23.